Please visit our updated website, ParadigmShift Law LLP, to find Glenn Manishin’s legal blog and practice archives.

 Technology policy and law for clients from Fortune 100 corporations to shoestring funded start-ups.
-A Washington, D.C. partner with the international law firm of Troutman Sanders LLP, Glenn B. Manishin offers competition, intellectual property, complex litigation and policy advocacy for technology based enterprises.
-I am a tech savvy lawyer, thought leader on the evolving law of social media and prominent speaker, for instance at the PR News Facebook Conference, the #140 Characters Conferences, SociaLex 2010 and SocComm II.
+A former AmLaw 100 partner, Glenn Manishin offers competition, intellectual property, complex litigation and policy advocacy for technology based enterprises.
+He is a tech savvy lawyer, thought leader on the evolving law of social media and prominent speaker and legal blogger.

 My practice is focused on finding creative and efficient ways for computer, communications, Internet and software companies to validate their business models and to navigate the labyrinth of legal and regulatory barriers impacting innovation.
 A pioneer in the synthesis of law and technology policy, my mission is to solve the legal challenges of high-tech and other clients with a minimum of cost and a maximum of strategic vision.
 My multidisciplinary background also includes corporate financial and transactional deals, offering integrated representation to both emerging growth and mature technology ventures.